 Steps to initiating a contract

 - CRBAs work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
 PI approval of the budget is required prior to contract negotiation by OSR.

 - As negotiations near completion, OSR requests an OSR-10 form from the GCA indicating institutional approvals for the project.

 - OSR negotiates the budget and contract terms, confirms institutional approvals and obtains the required signatures for contract execution.

 - OSR processes an activity set-up request to be submitted to the Office of Research Finance for entry into Lawson.

-- Upon full execution of the contract, OSR forwards a copy of the signed agreement, final budget, OSR-10 form and Activity Set-up Request form to the grants manager.
+- Upon full execution of the contract, OSR forwards a copy of the signed agreement, final budget, OSR-10 form and Activity Set-Up Request Form to the GCA.

 Facilities and Administration Costs (Indirect Costs)